project photos – https://drive.google.com/drive/u/0/folders/16HoEmqHeMu5M2csIAOgexuVhy-m_z3en

 About the Accommodation

-You will be accommodated in our center.
-All participants are expected to be environmentally aware and use all resources with restraint, especially water, paper and electricity.
-Sometimes there are power and water cuts during the day, but do not panic.
-This is life in the village.
-This is a very simple local accommodation, but you will have all of the necessities while here.
-You will have meals provided and rooms cleaned on the weekends, but you will also be expected to clean up after yourself and play your part in keeping the accommodation neat and organized.
-The location is not far from the Police station and a short walk to local market and shops.
-When interacting with the local community it is important to note that smoking is not accepted in public areas or even within the sight line of children or local officials.
-Style of dress in the community is fairly conservative.
-Short shorts, mini skirts and sleeveless tops are not considered appropriate for the culture of the village.
+You will have all meals provided and rooms cleaned on the weekends.
+You will be expected to clean up after yourself and play your role in keeping the accommodation neat and tidy.
+The volunteer house is not far from the local Police station and a short walk to markets and shops.
+Please be aware that smoking is not accepted in public areas or even within the sight of local children and officials.
+Please refrain from smoking in these public places.
+The local dress is quite conservative.
+Small shorts, miniskirts and sleeveless tops are not considered appropriate to wear in the village.
+Women in particular should cover shoulders and knees.

-Please be advised that in the event of an excess number of participants, we may use other local accommodation in the area that meets a similar standard as described herein.
+*Please be advised that in the event of an excess number of volunteers, we may use other accommodation houses in the area that will meet a similar standard to the main accommodation.

 Available Room Types